 Please note that from 1st May 2017 if you have been registered with Ofsted for longer than 3 months you are not eligible for a grant.
 This rule will be strictly upheld.

 The Childcare Business Grants Scheme is funded by the Department for Education.
 There is a fixed amount of funding available.
-The scheme is due to end by 31 March 2018, or sooner if all funds have been exhausted.

 If you have been registered with Ofsted for longer than 3 months you are not eligible for a grant